apache/spark/docs/sql-ref-syntax-ddl-alter-database.md

 `ALTER DATABASE SET LOCATION` statement changes the default parent-directory where new tables will be added for a database.
-Please note that it does not move the contents of the database's current directory to the newly specified location or change the locations associated with any tables/partitions under the specified database (available in Hive 3.0.0 and later).
+Please note that it does not move the contents of the database's current directory to the newly specified location or change the locations associated with any tables/partitions under the specified database (available since Spark 3.0.0 with the Hive metastore version 3.0.0 and later).

 #### Syntax